Big bet

 A big bet (BB) is the larger of two fixed bet amounts in a fixed-limit poker game.
-A big bet is used in the final rounds of a game to increase the pot amount and thereby enable the possibility of a bluff.
-Big bets are generally double the wager of the initial or small bet.
+Big bets are generally double the wager of the initial or small bet, and are used in the latter betting rounds of hands.
 Any multi-round poker game can use big bets to standardize wagers while maintaining a sufficient risk-ratio to encourage bluffing.
 Casino poker tables use big bets to set a limit to the amount of money a patron can lose in each wager.

 Statistical analysis

 Big bets are used in place of variable limit raises to add considerable risk to staying in a game until a hand is shown.
 This added risk enables other players to bluff or to win a considerable pot when proving that they weren't bluffing.
 Other methods of adding structure to poker games include buy-in limits and maximum raise limits.
 Some sort of table or bet limits are required in poker to keep a person with the "deepest pockets" from "buying the game."